Cowboys News App [Android]

 Cowboys Blog - Jay Novacek: Greatest 84 Dallas Cowboys Have Ever Had

-Patrick Crayton my helmet at in 2007.
+Patrick Crayton signing my helmet at Training Camp in 2007.

-Cosbie became a great tight end within a franchise that already had a great at the position.
+Cosbie became a great tight end within a franchise that already had a great history at the position.
 He fully took over for Billy Jo DuPree (who was featured on our #89 countdown) in 1982 and Cosbie set franchise records at catches/yards per season and per career.
-He played his entire career for the Cowboys, being left unprotected by them in Plan B in 1989.
+He played his entire career for the Cowboys, being left unprotected by them in Plan B Free Agency in 1989.

-He became a great third down threat and Troy Aikman's security blanket, much like Jason Witten is to Tony Romo today.
-After his initial season in 1990, Jay made trips to Hawaii for the in each of his remaining years with the Cowboys/in the NFL (1991-1995).
+He became a great third down threat and Troy Aikman’s security blanket, much like Jason Witten is to Tony Romo today.
+After his initial season in 1990, Jay made trips to Hawaii for the Pro Bowl in each of his remaining years with the Cowboys/in the NFL (1991-1995).
 In the middle of that run Jay also made three trips to the Holy Grail and helped the Cowboys win three Super Bowls in four years, establishing themselves as a dynasty.
 He caught 339 balls for 3,576 yards and 22 touchdowns as a Cowboy and even rushed in a touchdown!

 Cowboys Blog - Jay Novacek: Greatest 84 Dallas Cowboys Have Ever Had 1